 When not abroad, his home is on the edge of the Yorkshire Dales.Website: http://www.allanhartley.co.uk

 Guidebook to trekking the Zillertal Rucksack Route (or Berliner Hoehen Weg) and the Zillertal South Tyrol Tour in the Austrian Tyrol.
-The ZRR avoids glaciers and difficult passes so is suitable for inexperienced trekkers.
-The ZSTT traverses the whole range along the Austro-Italian border.
+The ZRR avoids glaciers and difficult passes so is suitable for inexperienced trekkers, while the ZSTT traverses the range along the Austro-Italian border.
 Each takes 8-10 days and has excellent Alpine huts on route.

 A book to 20 classic trekking routes in the Alps.
 Exploring the best trekking areas, outline descriptions and photographs illustrate the classics such as the Tour of Mont Blanc, and Chamonix to Zermatt, as well a number of trekking routes in Slovenia, the Italian Dolomites, the French Alps, Austrian Alps and Swiss Alps.
 Ideal for inspiration.

-Trekking in Austria's Hohe Tauern contains route descriptions for 4 multi-day treks in the Reichen, Venediger and Gross Glockner mountain groups.
+This trekking guidebook describes 4 multi-day treks in the Reichen, Venediger and Gross Glockner mountain groups.
 It also contains an outline for a 10-day traverse of the whole region.
-The Hohe Tauern National Park is an ideal introduction to Alpine trekking, and home to some of the best mountain huts in the Alps.
+The Hohe Tauern National Park takes in the Tirol, Salzburg and Karnten.
+It's ideal for trekking, with some of the best mountain huts in the Alps.